-Litigation can be expensive and time consuming, it can also be stressful.
-Thought must be given at the initial stage as to whether your claim will be successful and if it is successful, is the company or individual that you are pursuing able to pay your damages and legal costs.
+Litigation can be expensive, time-consuming, and stressful.
+As such, it is important to be realistic whether your claim has a strong chance of success, and if it is successful, is the company or individual that you are pursuing even able to pay your damages and legal costs?

-However problems can arise when the defendant to the action does not have an insurance policy or they are withholding information regarding their finances.
-As the claimant you will need to be certain that the defendant has the means to satisfy a legal judgment.
-Therefore, checks and enquiries may need to be undertaken to ensure that the potential defendant as the assets to ensure payment.
-If the defendant has little or no assets then it may be pointless to pursue the action as although you may be successful with your claim, the judgment ordering the fault party to pay may be worthless.
+However, problems can arise when the defendant does not have an insurance policy, or they are withholding information regarding their finances.
+We will, therefore, need to be certain that the defendant has the means to satisfy a legal judgment.
+Checks and enquiries may be needed to ensure the potential defendant has the assets to ensure payment.
+If the defendant has little or no assets, then it may be pointless to pursue the action as although you may be successful with your claim, the judgment ordering the at-fault party to pay may be worthless.

-We must therefore examine the various methods of enforcement to give you an idea of your legal rights to enforce a court order after judgment.
+In this guide, we examine the various methods of enforcement to give you an idea of your legal rights after judgment.

-Instructing a bailiff is probably the most common and well know method to enforce a judgment.
+Instructing a bailiff is probably the most common and well-known method to enforce a judgment.
 After it is established that the defendant is not going to pay the court order, the claimant can instruct a county court bailiff.
-These a normally situated in the court building.

-Bailiffs cannot force entry into a building or premises, if invited into the premises they can remove goods, they can also gain entry via an open window or door without consent.
-Threatening behavior by the bailiff is a criminal offence.
+Bailiffs cannot force entry into a building or premises.
+If invited onto premises they can remove goods.
+They can also gain entry via an open window or door without consent.
+Threatening behaviour by the bailiff is a criminal offence.

 The bailiff can take possession of most goods once he/she has entered the premises.
-The bailiff cannot take goods associated with the livelihood of the defendant e.g. tools, laptop computer etc. It will be at the discretion of the bailiff whether to remove goods from the premises at this point, generally they will allow the defendant (debtor) time to consider their position and to meet the demands of the Judgment court order, normally a period of 14 — 21 days will be provided to the defendant, to raise the funds failing which a demand will be issued to seize the goods and to send them to auction for disposal and sale.
+The bailiff cannot take goods associated with the livelihood of the defendant, e.g. tools, laptop, computer etc. It will be at the discretion of the bailiff whether to remove goods from the premises at this point; generally, they will allow the defendant (debtor) time to consider their position and to meet the demands of the court order.
+Normally a period of 14 — 21 days will be provided to the defendant to raise funds, failing which a demand will be issued to seize the goods, which will be sent to auction for disposal and sale.

-High court enforcement officers are generally instructed to receive debts arising from an order to pay, when a claimant contains a judgment.
-They can only be instructed to recover the debt, if it exceeds £600.00.
+High court enforcement officers are generally instructed to recover debts arising from an order to pay.
+They can only be instructed to recover the debts exceeding £600.00.

-You must obtain a writ of Fifi from the High Court, there is a court fee payable to transfer up the court order.
-The writ then becomes a court order addressed to the High Court Enforcement officer formerly know as the sheriff.
+You must obtain a ‘Writ of Fi Fa’ from the High Court, for which there is a court fee payable.
+The Writ then becomes a court order addressed to the High Court Enforcement Officer, formerly known as a ‘Sheriff’.
 The order entitles the officer to seize goods and enforce the court order.

-The High court enforcement officer can charge the defendant (debtor) for his services, they essentially add their fees onto the judgment and seek to recover it in addition to the initial enforcement action.
-If they are not successful they do not get paid.
-However you should bear in mind that the High court enforcement officers are able to recover their fees before reimbursing the claimant, this can cause problems if the claimant receives part payment of the debt from the defendant.
-High court enforcement officer are more expensive than bailiffs.
+The High Court Enforcement Officer can charge the defendant (debtor) for their services, by adding their fees to the judgment and seeking to recover it in addition to the initial enforcement action.
+If they are not successful, they do not get paid.
+However, you should bear in mind that High Court Enforcement Officers are able to recover their fees before reimbursing the claimant; this can cause problems if the claimant receives only part payment of the debt from the defendant.
+High Court Enforcement Officers are more expensive than bailiffs.

-Most HCE undertake instructions on a no recovery no fee basis, so no up front fees are payable.
+Most High Court Enforcement Officers undertake instructions on a no recovery no fee basis, so no up-front fees are payable.

 Enforcement of an offer to settle

-Enforcement of a non-part 36 offer, i.e. an offer to pay/settle a claim, the claimant may simply issue a county court claim for breach of contract for failing to pay.
+To enforce a non-part-36 offer (i.e. an offer to pay/settle a claim), the claimant may simply issue a county court claim for breach of contract for failing to pay.
 Once the claim is issued and served, if no response is forthcoming by the defendant to acknowledge the claim or to file a defence to the claim, then the claimant is entitled to request judgment be entered.

 Enforcement of terms of a consent order

-The Consent order will contain the amount agreed for damages, when to pay and costs entitlement.
-Both parties will sign, once it is agreed and the consent order will be filed at court with a court fee.
+The Consent Order will contain the amount agreed for damages, when to pay, and costs entitlement.
+Both parties will sign the Consent Order once it is agreed, and it will be filed at court with a court fee.

-From time to time a party may not comply with the terms of agreement and if this happens enforcement action can be taken to recover the debts agreed.
-The claimant should at that point issue an application to seek a court order, that unless the defendant complies judgment be entered, so the claimant can enforce the terms of the order, or is some instances seek an order of specific performance of the terms of the order.
+From time to time, a party may not comply with the terms of agreement and if this happens enforcement action can be taken to recover the debts agreed.
+The claimant should then apply for a court order, meaning unless the defendant complies, judgment be entered so the claimant can enforce the terms of the order.

 The claimant will be entitled to recover the costs of the application.